humansinstitute/BitcoinForHumans/README.md

 * [Lockbox](lockbox/Lockbox.md): A framework for reliable, freemarket enforcement of deterministic contracts on bitcoin.
 * [Layers and Emergent Properties](bitcoincake.md)
 * [StableBonds](StableBonds.md): An approach to community based bitcoin backed stable currencies (like a stablecoin but not)
-* **Tansferable Channels:** TBD - abilty to secure a specific channel with a secret which could be transfered to allow a 3rd party to steal a chanel balance.
+* **Tansferable Channels:** TBD - abilty to secure a specific channel with a secret which could be transfered to allow a 3rd party to steal a channel balance.

 ### Articles